Purpose

 | column_name_var | Optional.
 Specifies the name of the imported column. |

 | LOG ERRORS | Optional.
-Specifies whether to enable error diagnostics during the import of a URL table.
+Specifies whether to enable error diagnostics during the import of an external table from a URL.
 For more information, see log_errors. |

 FILES